 Notes

-- Breadcrumbs: you can use already seasoned breadcrumbs or season plain breadcrumbs yourself with ½ teaspoon salt and ½ teaspoon black pepper.
+- Breadcrumbs: Use pre-seasoned breadcrumbs or season plain breadcrumbs yourself with ½ teaspoon salt and ½ teaspoon black pepper.

 - Let it rest.
-After you dry, slice, and season the fish, let it sit in the fridge for 20-30 minutes.
-Not only do the seasonings add flavor, but the salt extracts moisture so the fish sticks can get nice and crispy.
+After you dry, slice, and season the fish, let it sit in the fridge for 15 minutes.
+Not only does the seasonings add flavor, but the salt also helps extract moisture, allowing the fish sticks to become nice and crispy.

 - Pat dry.
 You'll pat dry the fish pieces before you refrigerate them and also after you refrigerate them.
 The less moisture, the crispier the fish sticks will be.